How can an integrated solution provide true Process Improvement?

 - Identify performance targets and CRM, ERP and Acccounting Return on Investment (ROI).

-- Develop performance plans to achieve CRM, ERP and Accounting improvements.
+- Develop performance improvement plans to achieve CRM, ERP and Accounting improvements.

 Process Improvements along with a Technology Upgrade encompasses three main areas: